 - In a large bowl add the flour, sugar, baking powder, salt, and cinnamon.
 Mix together.

 - Whisk together the eggs, butter, shortening, vanilla, and milk.

 - Pour the wet ingredients into the dry ingredients and mix well.

 - Pour into waffle maker and follow the necessary directions.

-- If you're freezing them, make sure they have cooled completely and store in a freezer bag for up to one month.
+Freeze It: Make sure they have cooled completely and store in a freezer bag for up to one month.